FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Conclusion and Future Work

 We highlighted the importance of using holistic visual explanations for CNN predictions in the previous section.
-It is observed that most of the existing saliency map generation methods, such as Grad-CAM solely focus on a single target class, which can neglect important information related to the reasoning behind CNN's prediction.
-While investigating the related literature, we identified that the substantial differences observed in top-1 and top-5 predictions can cause saliency maps to lose relevance when focusing only on the most probable model output.
+It is observed that most saliency map generation methods, such as Grad-CAM, focus solely on a single target class, which can neglect important information related to the reasoning behind a CNN's prediction.
+In the related literature, we identified that substantial differences between top-1 and top-5 predictions can render saliency maps less relevant when focusing only on the most probable model output.

-To overcome the identified gaps in existing methodologies, we introduced FM-G-CAM, an unbiased methodology that generates saliency maps capable of providing a comprehensive interpretation of the CNN model decision-making process.
-FM-G-CAM can be configured to consider multiple top classes in the saliency map generation, providing a more holistic visual explanation for CNN predictions.
-FM-G-CAM is presented using detailed mathematical and algorithmic explanations, along with a practical implementation guide.
-Furthermore, to highlight FM-G-CAM's capabilities, we compared its effectiveness with that of Grad-CAM quantitatively via a customised test plan and qualitatively via real-world use cases.
+To address these gaps, we introduced FM-G-CAM, an unbiased methodology that generates saliency maps capable of providing a comprehensive interpretation of the CNN model's decision-making process.
+FM-G-CAM can be configured to consider multiple top classes in saliency map generation, providing a more holistic visual explanation for CNN predictions.
+FM-G-CAM is presented with detailed mathematical and algorithmic explanations, along with a practical implementation guide.
+Furthermore, to highlight FM-G-CAM's capabilities, we compared its effectiveness with Grad-CAM quantitatively via a customised test plan and qualitatively via real-world use cases.
 All the code for the approach is released under an open-source licence\footnote{https://github.com/SuienS/cam-evaluation}.

-For future work, the proposed approach uses gradient-weighted activations, although there are other approaches such as Grad-CAM++\cite{chattopadhay2018grad}.
+For future work, the proposed approach uses gradient-weighted activations, although there are other approaches such as Grad-CAM++ \cite{chattopadhay2018grad}.
 To achieve this, future work could use other methods to provide a further comparison to the proposed FM-G-CAM approach.
-One limitation of our research is within the approach to increase the visibility of lower activations, which promotes unwanted noise in some cases.
+One limitation of our research is the approach to increasing the visibility of lower activations, which can promote unwanted noise in some cases.
 Therefore, future work could explore methods to eliminate unwanted noise while retaining the visibility of lower-weighted neuronal activations.

-Further analysis could also be performed, such as for the use cases of document analysis\cite{Kosaraju2019}, climate predictions\cite{chattopadhyay2020predicting}, and segmentation tasks\cite{kamnitsas2017efficient, dolz2018hyperdense}, to name a few.
+Further analysis could also be performed, such as for the use cases of document analysis \cite{Kosaraju2019}, climate predictions \cite{chattopadhyay2020predicting}, and segmentation tasks \cite{kamnitsas2017efficient, dolz2018hyperdense}, to name a few.
 The possibility of using FM-G-CAM in object detection could also be investigated.